Libby, Montana

 Libby is a city in northwestern Montana, United States and the county seat of Lincoln County.
 The population was 2,775 at the 2020 census.

 Libby suffered from the area's contamination from nearby vermiculite mines contaminated with particularly fragile asbestos, leading to the town's inclusion in the United States Environmental Protection Agency's National Priorities List status in 2002 and Public Health Emergency event in 2009.
 Most risk was reduced by 2015.

-Local natural features, such as the Kootenai Falls, have attracted tourism to the area and have been featured in movies, such as The River Wild (1994) and The Revenant (2015).
+Local natural features, such as the Kootenai Falls, have attracted tourism to the area and have been featured in movies, such as Always (1989), The River Wild (1994) and The Revenant (2015).
 There is a public school district and a public library, and the town is in-district for Flathead Valley Community College, which operates the Lincoln County Campus there.

 History

 Continental and alpine glaciers shaped the area's valleys and lakes.
 The first indigenous peoples arrived at least 8,000 years ago and hunted and gathered for food.
 The earliest known American settler, David Thompson, arrived in the 1800s, and early American economic activity included "fur trading, railroad construction, mining, and logging."
 Miners flocked to Libby Creek in 1867.
 It was deserted by the 1870s.
 In 1892, with the arrival of the Great Northern Railway, the town moved downstream and the name was shortened from Libbysville to Libby.